mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/modifying-web-pages-url.md

 ### Keeping the Content Script in a Separate File ###

 In the example above we've passed in the content script as a string.
-In most real-world cases, it's easier to maintain the script as a separate file.
+Unless the script is extremely simple, you should instead maintain the script as a separate file.
+This makes the code easier to maintain, debug, and review.

 To do this, you need to:

 * save the script in your add-on's `data` directory